FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/theatre/harold-fieldings-sunday-night-at-the-blackpool-opera-house/1976-09-05-harold-fieldings-sunday-night-at-the-blackpool-opera-house.md

 <div class="CardItem">
 <h2 id="infobox3" class="infobox"><a href="#infobox3">Turns</a></h2>
 <div class="CardItem split">
+<p>A "Turn" refers to an individual performance or act in a variety show, showcasing different talents and entertainment styles.</p>
 <ul>
 <li><strong>Believed to be a Musical Act:</strong> Cool Breeze.</li>
 <li><strong>Ventriloquist:</strong> Roger De Courcey with "Nookie".</li>